 Wild Earth Fest

 On April 30, Wild Earth Fest takes place at Trailside Nature and Science Center in Mountainside!
-While it costs $4 a person, children 6 an under are free.
+While it costs $4 a person, children 6 and under are free.
+There will be live animal demonstrations, family activities, and eco-art to name a few details.
 Admission also includes Touch a Truck event.

 Know of more Earth Day events?
 Please let us know and we will add them to the list!